 Recently there were rumours that Aadhaar of the deceased will be mandatory for registration of death and obtaining the death certificate.
 You can check for more details here https://rupeenomics.com/aadhaar-number-mandatory-death-registration-october-1/

 Aadhar Enrollment in Bank Premises

 After amending the Prevention of Money Laundering Act(PMLA), the finance ministry has made it mandatory to link all bank accounts to Aadhar after verification.
 Customers are required to link their Aadhaar with their bank accounts by December 31, if not their accounts will be rendered invalid and will be blocked and access to their access to their account will be allowed only after they link their Aadhar card with their bank account.
-In order to make these huge task smooth and hassle free the government has asked all banks (private as well as public) to start the enrollment process of their customers for an Aadhar card within the bank premises.
+In order to make these huge tasks smooth and hassle-free the government has asked all banks (private as well as public) to start the enrollment process of their customers for an Aadhar card within the bank premises.

 Earlier only public banks were authorized to become UIDAI registrars but with a new amendment on Aadhar regulations 2016, all banks marked in the scheduled list are authorized to enroll people for Aadhar.
-While all the bank branches would not be providing Aadhaar enrollment, customer seeking help for Aadhar enrollment will be directed towards the nearest enrollment centre.
+While all the bank branches would not be providing Adhaar enrollment, customer seeking help for Aadhar enrollment will be directed towards the nearest enrollment centre.
 It must be noted that banks did provide this facility online to the customer before but still there were a number of people who did not apply for Aadhaar or who did not update his/her Aadhaar card.
 In such a case, customers can visit their nearest bank branch authorized for this role and apply for an Aadhar card or Aadhar card updates.